-Discrimination based on disability is prohibited by university policy and local and federal laws, including the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 and its Amendment Acts of 2008.
+Discrimination based on disability is prohibited by university policy and local and federal laws, including the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990 and its Amendments Act of 2008.
 The university is committed to providing equal educational opportunities for qualified individuals with disabilities.
-This statement identifies university resources for students with disabilities, provides general information about the university's procedures for requesting accommodations, and describes informal and formal means of resolving complaints related to requested accommodations.
+This statement identifies university resources for students with disabilities, provides general information about the university's procedures for requesting accommodations, and describes informal and formal means of resolving complaints related to requesting accommodations.

 "Substantially limits" means being unable to perform a major life activity or significantly restricted as to the condition, manner, or duration under which a major life activity can be performed, in comparison to the average person or to most people.
 "Major life activities" mean functions that an average person can perform with little or no difficulty.
 Some examples are caring for oneself, performing manual tasks, walking, seeing, hearing, reading, speaking, breathing, and working.

 "Qualified person with a disability" as applied to students means a person who meets the academic and technical standards requisite to admission or participation in the university's educational program or activity, with or without reasonable accommodation.